7 Gantt Chart Alternatives

 - Gantt charts are difficult to build collaboratively, share, and print.
 Most project management software makes it difficult, if not impossible, to build Gantt charts collaboratively.
 Once you build them, they are difficult to print and share.

 If you find yourself nodding your head as you read this, it’s time for you to try Gantt chart alternatives.

 1. Project planning timeline

-A project management timeline shows a chronological sequence of events without the complicating details of a Gantt chart.
+A project planning timeline shows a chronological sequence of events without the complicating details of a Gantt chart.
 They lend themselves to high-view conversations with stakeholders that don’t need to be overwhelmed with team assignments, limiting resources, and dependencies.

 Try using this project management timeline template in Lucidchart.
 It's easy to understand and can be modified quickly as your plans change.
 Simply adjust the start and end dates in the advanced shapes menu, and then drag and drop project blocks and milestones to reflect modified deadlines.

 2. Project network diagram